Marker Logo

 Erected 1968 by Maryland Historical Society.

-Topics.
+Topics and series.
 This historical marker is listed in these topic lists: ArchitectureColonial EraSettlements & Settlers.
+In addition, it is included in the Maryland Historical Trust series list.
 A significant historical year for this entry is 1745.

 Location.
 39° 25.063′ N, 76° 35.477′ W. Marker is in Towson, Maryland, in Baltimore County.
-Marker is on Hampton Lane, half a mile east of Dulaney Valley Road, on the right when traveling east.
+It is in Loch Raven.
+It is on Hampton Lane half a mile east of Dulaney Valley Road, on the right when traveling east.
 Touch for map.
 Marker is at or near this postal address: 535 Hampton Lane, Towson MD 21286, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Wartime Support (about 600 feet away, measured in a direct line); Welcome to Hampton National Historic Site! (about 600 feet away); Hampton: An American Story (approx. 0.2 miles away); Captain Charles Ridgely (approx. 0.2 miles away); Ridgely's Pride (approx. 0.2 miles away); Ice Cream in July (approx. 0.2 miles away); Oranges in January (approx. 0.2 miles away); Greenhouse #2 (approx. 0.2 miles away).
-Touch for a list and map of all markers in Towson.
+At least 8 other markers are within walking distance of this marker: Wartime Support (about 600 feet away, measured in a direct line); Welcome to Hampton National Historic Site! (about 600 feet away); Hampton: An American Story (approx. 0.2 miles away); Captain Charles Ridgely (approx. 0.2 miles away); Ridgely's Pride (approx. 0.2 miles

 Paid Advertisement